Perspective | Democrats have video evidence. But video has never been easier to ignore.

 Nostalgia for that shared reality was palpable as the impeachment managers presented their recorded evidence, borrowing the drama from a time when, if a single news show got its hands on the smoking gun, that would change everything.
 Making the case on the second day, Del.
 Stacey Plaskett (D-Virgin Islands) introduced clips of U.S. Capitol Police officers calling for backup by saying, “What you are about to hear has not been made public before,” as though the problem is that we just didn’t have the facts until now.
 As moving and well-made as the presentation was, it also came off like a performance of the way explosive truths should be, and have always been, packaged.
 But of course the assembled senators lived through the attack captured on video.
 Will dramatic new presentations of evidence really change their minds about what they saw?
 Not anymore.

 One especially haunting detail: In every piece of footage I’ve seen from the Capitol that day, there are others in the shot holding up their own cameras, broadcasting.
-No matter how damning the video, it’s hard for it to function as a revelation when nobody expected it to be hidden, when each new angle documents, yet again, something that has already been proved and that will not prevent Trump’s acquittal.
+No matter how damning, video can’t function as a revelation when nobody expects its contents to be hidden, when each new angle documents, yet again, something that has already been proved and that will not prevent Trump’s acquittal.
 The emotional power of the real is still palpable in each new snippet, that intensity of seeing the worst of things, the stuff you’d never expect to witness.
 But that sensation is increasingly an illusion.
 When Trump or his followers have said or done something unconscionable or illegal, more likely than not it’s been documented.

 Yes, it was important to impeach Trump, to show the world the evidence regardless of the outcome, the same way that dash cams and bodycams and civilians’ rights to film the police are all essential.
 But we are seeing that more evidence has not made our interpretation any more solid or uniform, or ultimately just.